Hartz Mountains National Park: Human history

 The area of the park was once inhabited by the Mellukerdee aboriginal people.
 The first Europeans came to the area in the 19th century in search of Huon pine timber.

 In the 1840s early settlers including the Geeves family founded the township of Geeveston, and laid the first track to the Hartz Mountains.
 As a result, the area became one of Tasmania's earliest popular bushwalking destinations.
 The increasing popularity of the area for recreation led to it being declared a scenic reserve in 1939.
 In 1951 it was proclaimed to a national park, and in 1989 it was included in the Tasmanian Wilderness World Heritage Area.

+Climate

+The Hartz Mountains area experiences typical south-west weather conditions.
+In all seasons there can be snow, chilling rains, low temperatures, strong winds, upslope fog and sudden weather changes.

+Climate data for the region are sourced from Keoghs Pimple, at an altitude of 831 m and operating since 1996.
+It is an extremely rainy climate with 252 such days per annum, though which tends to fall as light showers or drizzle, with frequent snowfalls that can occur at any time of the year.
+The mean afternoon relative humidity, is likewise extraordinary.